adamsilver/fdpb/06-a-search-form.md

 ### The Search Landmark Role

-Discrete parts of a web page are often referred to as blocks, modules and components.
-ARIA offers a number of landmark roles which define semantics and behaviours in assitive technologies.
+Discrete parts of a web page are often referred to as sections, modules and components.
+ARIA offers a number of landmark roles which define semantics and behaviours to make common sections accessible in assitive technologies.

 For the purposes of inclusion, our search component has a search landmark role: `role="search"`.
-This means, this component will be listed as a shortcut with other landmarks in most screen readers.
+This means, it will be listed as a shortcut with other landmarks in most screen readers.

 The extra `div` is necessary because putting the landmark attribute directly on the `<form>` would override its semantics[^adrian].